tunewriter/Share-Space/README.md

 ## Motivation
 * Learning FastAPI, Svelte and everything involved in developing and deploying a web app.
-* To have the ability to make my ideas a reality.
+* Having the ability to make my ideas a reality.

 ## Features
 * Access space with (predefined) keys or directly through url